A. J. Alan: Radio broadcaster

 Lambert contacted a member of the then British Broadcasting Company to suggest he might tell one of his own short stories on the radio.
 This was accepted and so, as A. J. Alan, he broadcast My Adventure in Jermyn Street, on 31 January 1924.
 Following his immediate success, he quickly became one of the most popular broadcasting personalities of the time.
 He went to considerable trouble over writing each story, taking a couple of months over each one, and only broadcasting about five times a year.
-He carefully constructed an apparently extemporary, conversational, style making his stories seem like anecdotes concerning strange events that had happened to him.
+He carefully constructed an apparently extempore, conversational, style making his stories seem like anecdotes concerning strange events that had happened to him.
 The endings were whimsical and unexpected.

 Contrary to the common belief that his stories were told "off the cuff", Lambert took immense care over his broadcasts which were, of course, live.
 He used cards rather than papers to avoid rustling noises and kept a candle lit in case the lights failed.
 He always wore a dinner jacket and Stuart Hibberd described him as "a neat figure in perfectly cut evening dress, with eye glass and a slim black brief case".

 It was known that "A. J. Alan" was not his true name but only once, in 1933, was his identity guessed when an old school friend, by then living in Jamaica, recognised his voice.
 Many of his stories were subsequently printed in newspapers and magazines and were included in anthologies of short stories.
 Three collections of his stories have been published.

 From 1937 his health was not good so he reduced his radio work and made his last broadcast on 21 March 1940.